daphnitely/daphne-acting/index.md

 - **1st Place, International Genetically Engineered Machine 2015** - 1st place out of 36 teams.
 Genetically engineered E.coli to tackle chronic inflammation.
 I presented our project in front of 2,500+ participants.

 ### Blog
+- [**"My Remote Summer Internship at Lyft"**](https://medium.com/swlh/my-remote-summer-internship-at-lyft-8aed1460b5a9) -  I wrote a blogpost to share my thoughts and learnings from my summer internsip at Lyft.
-- [**"Making Nested Lists with Android Spannables in Kotlin"**](https://medium.com/swlh/making-nested-lists-with-android-spannables-in-kotlin-4ad00052912c) - This blog post received 2,000+ views and was published by The Startup, Medium's largest active publication followed by 631K+ people.
+- [**"Making Nested Lists with Android Spannables in Kotlin"**](https://medium.com/swlh/making-nested-lists-with-android-spannables-in-kotlin-4ad00052912c) - This blog post received 2,900+ views and was published by The Startup, Medium's largest active publication followed by 631K+ people.
 The blog is a tutorial on how to make nested lists with Android Spannables, which I learned during my Shopify internship.
 I created a lean sample Android application to walk through a step-by-step approach to developers.
 - [**"Advice from Full-timers at Hootsuite to Co-ops"**](https://medium.com/hootsuite-engineering/https-medium-com-daphne-liu97-advice-from-full-timers-at-hootsuite-to-co-ops-cb998702486a) - During my Hootsuite internship, I interviewed the CEO, Vice President, Director, manager, and software engineers through coffee chats to share their advice to interns from their views and experiences.